 Can we implement it?
 Use it in our future content productions?
 There must be a spot for corporate media production …

-3D content in 3D space, output is a video stream.
-The video stream could be 360 video stream or 360 stereoscopic video stream.
+3D content in 3D space, the output is a video stream.
+The video stream could be a 360 video stream or 360 stereoscopic video stream.
 Both are supported by YouTube.

 The option to create a pre-rendered 360 video stream is often overlooked, perhaps because creating Interactive VR is far more challenging and attractive for developers.

 However, with a smaller budget (often the case with corporate media) a pre-rendered video stream is just what we need.